-"Ordinance" means City Ordinance No. 184933 which was adopted by the City Council on October 12, 2011.
+"Ordinance" means City Ordinance No. 183070 adopted by the City Council on August 5, 2009.

-"Outstanding" refers to all 2011 Series A Bonds authorized and delivered pursuant to this Bond Declaration except 2011 Series A Bonds which have been paid, canceled, or defeased pursuant to Section 10 of this Bond Declaration, and 2011 Series A Bonds which have matured but have not been presented for payment for the payment of which adequate money has been transferred to the Paying Agent.
+"Outstanding" refers to all 2012 Series A Bonds authorized and delivered pursuant to this Bond Declaration except 2012 Series A Bonds which have been paid, canceled, or defeased pursuant to Section 9 of this Bond Declaration, and 2012 Series A Bonds which have matured but have not been presented for payment for the payment of which adequate money has been transferred to the Paying Agent.

-"Owner" means the person shown as the registered owner of a 2011 Series A Bond on the 2011 Series A Bond register maintained by the Paying Agent.
+"Owner" means the person shown on the 2012 Series A Bond register maintained by the Paying Agent as the registered owner of a 2012 Series A Bond.

-"Paying Agent" means the registrar and paying agent for the 2011 Series A Bonds, which, at the time of execution of this Bond Declaration, is U.S. Bank National Association, in Portland, Oregon.
+"Paying Agent" means the registrar and paying agent for the 2012 Series A Bonds, which, at the time of execution of this Bond Declaration, is U.S. Bank National Association, in Portland, Oregon.